 - Start early.
 He decides to start building out of university and will have 30 years till age 55 to build wealth.

 - Contribute more

-What was a 40% contribution out of disposable income slowly went down to 34%.
+What was a 40% contribution to wealth building out of disposable income slowly went down to 34%.

 This estimation is carried out for one person.
 When the person gets married, further expenses can be optimize further and income will be likely supplemented if the spouse is also working.